04 Jul Ultimate Blog Challenge – “It Was A Dark and Stormy Night”

 Maybe not.. …..
 Because when she found a note in Beth’s handwriting that was hidden in between the leather seats of his late model SLR McLaren that read: “Diamonds are a girl’s best friend!”, she had to face up to reality or risk losing the love of her life.

 It was too late.
 His text was short and to the point.
 “Please come home now.
 We have to talk.”
 She had managed to drive the short distance with her wits about her until she noticed hidden ever so slightly in the rear of the estate, Beth’s car.
 She began to shake violently as she cursed the day she met either of them.
 She knew what was coming but she couldn’t summon her leaden feet to step out of the car.

 She opened the door and wiped away the vestiges of her tears and headed toward the front door.
 The lights were off and there was a palpable silence.
 Did they want her to catch them in the act?
 Would that it make it easier?
 For her?
 For them?
 She took a deep breath and stepped inside and flicked on the lights.

 “SURPRISE!!!!!!!”
 She was stunned….just like a deer in headlights after walking in from the dark and dampness of the night.
 “HAPPY ANNIVERSARY!!” everyone screamed.
-She surveyed the room and noticed her parents, siblings, friends, everyone she knew and loved were there….including Beth who had the widest smile painted on her face.
+She surveyed the room and noticed her parents, siblings, friends, everyone she knew and loved was there….including Beth who had the widest smile painted on her face.
 Steve walked up to her, “Happy 10th anniversary, Darling”.
-“We made it!” .
-After planting a wet, passionate kiss on her, he took a large pale blue box from Beth’s hands and said “Open it!”
+“We made it!”.
+After planting a wet, passionate kiss on her, he took a large pale blue box from Beth’s hands and said: “Open it!”